Writing Tip: Focus on Dialogue

 Snippet:

 "You said you had something big for me.
 Don't keep me in suspense."
-Emma was many things, but patient was not one of them.
+Emma tapped her foot beneath the sticky diner table.

 Alex smirked as he sat back.
 "Facts are currency, love.
 What are you willing to trade?"

-"I don’t have time for this," Emma sighed.
-She tucked her pen in her bag for effect.
+"I don’t have time for this," Emma mumbled.
+She tucked her pen into her bag, preparing to sling it over her shoulder.

-"You're a real charmer,” Emma said.
+"You're a real charmer.”
+Emma fought the urge to roll her eyes.
 “Cash upfront means I need something substantial.
 Give me a taste—something to show you're not just bullshitting me."

 "You don't trust me, sweetheart?
 That stings.”
 Alex examined his fingernails.
 “But fine, I'll throw you a bone.
 The mayor's been funneling city funds into a secret offshore account.
 I've got the account number, but that's just the tip of the iceberg.
 Wait till you see the people he’s paying off, and what he’s doing with all those funds."

 Emma's eyes narrowed.
 "The account number, huh?”
-This was exactly what she needed for Frank to start putting her on the big stories.
+This was exactly what she needed for Frank to start putting her on the big stories, but she couldn’t act too eager.
 “We published a piece from an anonymous source last month about the likelihood of these accounts.
 I need proof, though—documents, names, dates.
 You provide that, and we'll talk cash.
 I don’t have it with me, but I can withdraw from the bank first thing in the morning, if you’ve got enough to make it worth it."

 "I'll give you the proof, but you'll owe me.
 And trust me, I'll come collecting when the time is right."
-Alex's laughter bounced off the laminate tables and linoleum tile floors.
+Alex's laughter bounced off the linoleum tile floors.
 “But for now, five grand should get us started.”

 “No way.”
-Emma shut her notebook to emphasize her point.
+Emma grabbed her bag again, zipping closed it for effect.
+Frank told her to act like she didn’t need Alex, so that was exactly what she was doing.
 “Two thousand is the best I can do, and no additional favors.”

 “Good.”
-She extended a hand.
+Emma extended a hand.
 “What do you have for me?”

 Your Turn: